suthatta/databases/README.md

 - The Structured Query Language (SQL)
 - The construction of a database system
 - MySQL as an example of a relational database system
+- SQL vs NoSQL

+### Preparations

+As the base for this module, we'll use MySQL 5.7, since there's currently some issues with the js-module or 8.0.
+See Week1-preparations for instructions on how to install.

 ## Lesson Plan

-### Lesson 1: MySQL !
+### Lesson 1: SQL !
 Create, Insert and Select & Joins !

 Objective: This class aims to introduce the students to operate the MySQL database.
 MySQL client can be used control the database instance and to demonstrate SQL queries.